aniketpant83/DevOps/README.md

 ***AWS & Terraform***

-- AWS: Just deleting cluster and ec2 instances wont stop you from being charged.
-Even supporting resources created by the stack will charge.
+- AWS: While running my cluster, as expected, I had incurred a small expnse of $3.
+When I checked my billings page, I could see it was from EC2 and the EKS cluster.
+I went ahead and deleted the two after I was done deploying my app succesfully.
+However, when I logged in after 10 days, I saw that I was charged 2$ everyday and the reports page was still saying EC2, but I had no instances running.
+I then realized that it must be the Elastic IPs, security groups, and other networking resources which were created by the CloudFormation template.
 Hence, delete cluster, roles & policies, and then also cloudformation stack.
 If you use terraform for the above, then terraform destroy should take care of everything.
 One of the biggest advantages of using Terraform.
-- AWS: Keep visitng the bill and cost explorer page on AWS to keep a track of expenses.
+Keep visitng the bill and cost explorer page on AWS to keep a track of expenses.
 - Terraform: use depends-on to reduce errors when applying.
 - Terraform: Don't forget to destroy after testing apply.
 - Terraform: Set instance type to t3.micro to prevent node group from deploying other more expensive instances.